 Entering the chapel one walks on the plush red carpet and sits in one of two church pews complete with kneeling benches.
 Over the altar is a circular stained-glass window with a shield emblem surmounted by a crown and bisected with a diagonal stripe.
 A cross is pictured on the upper left and praying hands are on the lower right.
 On either side of the window are Williamsburg-style brass wall sconces and overhead is a colonial brass chandelier.
 Marsh Farms raided, boarded, and rehabilitated thoroughbred racehorses with clients coming from all over the United States.
 Prayer services were held in this third floor chapel before every company meeting.
 Public access to the third floor is not permitted according to the building code.

-As the Heritage Hunt community continues to grow, the Marsh Mansion’s use as a clubhouse will increase.
-Community Management Corporation’s HOA staff offices—bookkeepers, covenants administrator, general manager, and programs director—are located on the second floor.
-The computer lab occupies the remaining upstairs room.
-The first floor is available for catered events scheduled through the clubhouse food and beverage department (703-743-2002).
-Rooms may be reserved for club or committee meetings through the main clubhouse front desk receptionist (703-743-2000).
+As the Heritage Hunt community continues to grow, the Marsh Mansion's use as a clubhouse has increased.
+The association's Management Team, Community Association Management Professionals (CAMP), occupies the second floor for staff offices and meeting room.
+The main floor is available for catered events scheduled through the Food and Beverage Department (703-743-2002).
+Rooms may also be reserved for club or committee meetings through the main clubhouse front desk receptionist (703-743-2000).